|

 transport from the inside.”

-was a collective sense of interest that somehow made its
+There was a collective sense of interest that somehow

-presence known over the comm channel.
-“Never heard about
+made its presence known over the comm channel.
+“Never

-it, Sarge,” said Pendex.
-“I guess it’s something that
+heard about it, Sarge,” said Pendex.
+“I guess it’s

-is correct, Pendex.
-I heard about it from the chief of
+“That is correct, Pendex.
+I heard about it from the

-this motor pool during a card game.
-His ancestor was the
+chief of this motor pool during a card game.
+His

-chief maintenance NCO of the regiment involved.
-That
+ancestor was the chief maintenance NCO of the regiment

-regiment took part in a three-month exercise in the
+involved.
+That regiment took part in a three-month

-been to that place, Sarge,” offered Spuran.
-“A family
+“I’ve been to that place, Sarge,” offered Spuran.
+“A

-vacation when I was younger.
-Cold, damp, and frequent
+family vacation when I was younger.
+Cold, damp, and

-fog and mist.
-The only thing that made it worthwhile was
+frequent fog and mist.
+The only thing that made it

 “A fact that probably wasn’t lost on the regiment.